FNAV2939/A2939.github.io/CODE_OF_CONDUCT.md

-communications should remember that they are expected to conduct themselves as Catholic gentlemen, which at a minimum requires that any material posted online respects human dignity and maintains a culture of respectful dialogue and friendship.
+communications should remember that they are expected to conduct themselves as Catholic gentlemen, which at a minimum requires that any material posted online respects human dignity and maintains a culture of respectful dialogue and friendship.(Protocol Handbook, 2020)

+> Kofc.org.
+2020.
+Protocol Handbook. [online] Available at: <http://www.kofc.org/en/forms/leadership/protocol-booklet1612.pdf> [Accessed 24 September 2020].